Last updated on March 1st, 2023

-The Champon noodles is a specialty dish from the Nagasaki region and made for Chinese students who were studying in Nagasaki during the Meiji Era.
-It is then become one of the most common as it is a low-cost, highly nutritious dish.
-Champion noodles is packed with vegetables, meat, fishcake, and seafood.
-It is one of the hearty, filling and affordable meals with a true taste of Nagasaki.
+The Champon noodles are a specialty dish from the Nagasaki region and are made for Chinese students who were studying in Nagasaki during the Meiji Era.
+It then becomes one of the most common as it is a low-cost, highly nutritious dish.
+Champion noodles are packed with vegetables, meat, fishcake, and seafood.
+It is one of the hearty, filling, and affordable meals with a true taste of Nagasaki.
 Nowadays, champon noodles are widely common in Kyushu and served as a complete meal in a bowl of motsunabe.
 These noodles dishes are just like how people in the Kanto region eat Ramen, Udon, and Soba.

 The Yokohama Shianbashi Branch and Horaiken Bekkan is the best place where you can eat the best Champon noodles in Nagasaki.